lavanya0506/FinMate/README.md

 * Learn Next.js - An interactive Next.js tutorial.

 You can check out the Next.js GitHub repository - Your feedback and contributions are welcome!

+# Deploy on Vercel:

+The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.

+Check out our Next.js deployment documentation for more details.